boompig/wordle-py/README.md

 These trees are **not** optimal, they're just pretty good.
 It takes about 30 seconds to generate each tree for the `answers` dataset and about 3-5 minutes for each tree for the `asymmetric` dataset.

-Based on this matrix, the best first word to use is "crate".
+Based on this matrix, the best first word to use is "trace".
 I know [others](https://freshman.dev/wordle/#/leaderboard) have used more compute power to find slightly more optimal words, but those solutions are not much better (SALET with an average of 3.4212 guesses and a tree size of 7920).

 ## Choosing the Next Word - Heuristic